hughmancoder/Automated_Hvf_Grading/README.md

   "UR": "Superior temporal wedge",
   "LR": "Inferior temporal wedge",

   ### left eye
  ![image info](images/lefteyeregions.png)

  ### right eye
  ![image info](images/righteyeregions.png)

- ### questions
- - what do we do if we cannot extract psd percentage?
-Reliability is determined if psd < 33% or ght outside limits so if we can't determine this criteria should we use 2 or 3 as deafult or just skip this scan and move on to the next one?

- - A progression is marked as 2/3 consecutive chronological defects in the same region

-- is Terminology listed above correct?

 ### To-do
 - [x] refactor code using OOP